drug-design/course/docs/chapters/conformational-analysis.md

 ### The Experienced Molecular Modeler
 *[nce]: New Chemical Entity: a compound not previously described.

-A good molecular modeler can intelligently save time-consuming treatments.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/experienced-molecular-modeler-c9861e0c'><i class='fa fa-play' aria-hidden='true'></i></button>A good molecular modeler can intelligently save time-consuming treatments.
 He can judge, assess, and estimate using the 3D manipulation of a mechanical molecular model until he feels that a calculation is needed.
 For example, an experienced modeler can easily guess the geometry of the global minimum of a molecule and possibly minimize 5-10 different candidate geometries instead of the thousands that would be needed in a fully computerized study.
 He will use the computerized treatments for clarifying features that are beyond the things he knows.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[global minimum]: The global minimum of a function is the smallest value it takes on over its entire range of possibilities